kiosion/svelte-breakpoints/README.md

 ```

 ### Component
 Import the component and pass in the media queries to use.
-By default, the component will only render the last matching snippet, or the default Slot if no queries match or no snippets are provided.
-Providing `renderAll` will render all matching snippets.
+By default, the component will only render the last matching snippet, or the 'default' snippet if no queries match, finally falling back to the Default Slot if no snippets are provided.
+Passing `renderAll` will render all matching snippets rather than the last matching.

 ```html
 <script lang="ts">